 I originally posted the recipe for these Easy Whole Wheat Banana Muffins about 3 1/2 years ago and it’s still a family favorite.
 It’s a pretty safe bet to say it is my son’s favorite muffin that I make!
 But since I originally started making them I’ve made a few tweaks to “health-ify” them.
 I’ve added whole wheat flour, reduced the amount of sugar and increased the amount of bananas (more natural sweetener).
 The results are just as delicious as ever!

-I’ve probably been making these muffins for about five years now.
-A friend of mine made them for my original freezer exchange group and they were an immediate hit with my family.
-I like that they are a nice alternative to banana bread when I have overripe bananas to use up (I love to buy them on “clearance” when they are a deal too!)
+Whether it’s the old version or the new version, I’ve probably been making these muffins for about eight years now.
+A friend of mine made them for my original freezer meal exchange group and they were an immediate hit with my family.
+I like that they are a nice alternative to banana bread when I have overripe bananas to use up (I love to buy bananas on “clearance” when they are a deal too!)

 Preheat oven to 400º F. Grease 12 standard size muffin pan cups or use paper liners.

 Beat together butter and sugar at medium speed until light and fluffy.
 Add eggs, 1 at a time, beating well after each addition.
 Beat in bananas until smooth.

 Mix together flour, salt, baking powder, and baking soda.